Ferroelectricity and chirality in the Pb$_5$Ge$_3$O$_{11}$ crystal: Chirality measure and phonon angular momentum

-The result is highlighted in Fig.~\ref{fig:phonon_chirality} where we show the mode chirality versus phonon frequency as calculated with CCM on the eigendisplacement vectors.
+The result is highlighted in Fig.~\ref{fig:phonon_chirality} where we show the mode chirality versus phonon frequency as calculated with CCM applied on the eigendisplacement vectors.
 We can see that several high-frequency modes have a mode chirality that is larger than the one of the unstable mode driving the phase transition ($\chi > \chi_{\text{unstable $\Gamma_2$}}$) while low-frequency modes have the tendency to have a smaller value.
-Hence, even if the unstable polar mode gives by far the largest overlap projection ($\bra{\delta}M\ket{\xi}_\text{soft}\sim{0.9}$) onto the full distortion, the small extra polar modes coefficients that are at play to completely characterize the polar deformation are also necessary to explain the large chirality measure of the ground state.
+Hence, even if the unstable polar mode gives by far the largest overlap projection ($\bra{\delta}M\ket{\xi}_\text{soft}\sim{0.9}$) onto the full distortion, the small extra polar modes coefficients that are at play to completely characterize the polar deformation also possess an enhanced CCM.
 These strongly chiral modes are mostly associated with oxygen atom vibrations as their lower mass makes them contributing the most to high frequency vibrations.
-Additionally, with the expression Eq.\ref{Eq:Umodel}, we can conclude that the equilibrium structural chirality of the ferroelectric phase of PGO is the outcome of the interaction between polar and invariant SAMs, rather than internal $\Gamma_{2}$ bi-linear couplings.
+Additionally and with respect to eq.\ref{Eq:Umodel}, we can conclude that the equilibrium structural chirality of the ferroelectric phase of PGO is tight to the Q$_{2}$ amplitude and do not depend considerably on the interaction between polar and invariant SAMs, unlike the spontaneous polarisation.